NordicSemiconductor/pc-nrfconnect-docs/API-reference.md

 ### Dispatching actions

-When the user clicks a button or types some text inside a component, the app will typically want to change state.
+When the user clicks a button or types some text inside a component, the app will typically want to update information in state.
 This is done by dispatching actions.
-The actions are then processed by the reducers, which is responsible for changing state.
+The actions are then processed by the reducers, which is responsible for setting information in state.

 To dispatch an action when a button is clicked, the app should create a function that dispatches the action, and pass that function to the component as a prop.
 Apps can do this by implementing the `map<ComponentName>Dispatch` methods.